What are Universal Credit sanctions?

 If you’re already in work, you may be expected to meet further requirements.

-If you earn below your threshold, you’ll be expected to increase your salary, either by increasing the number of hours you work, finding additional work or finding a job with a higher salary.
+If you earn less than what someone earning the minimum wage would earn over the number of hours you're expected to work, you may be expected to carry out some activities at the job center to increase your salary, either by increasing the number of hours you work, finding additional work or finding a job with a higher salary.

 But there are some caveats.